FAQs – Work Comp

 You and/or your legal representative are required to be at the trial in Honolulu.

-I need to reschedule a trial.
+I need to reschedule or cancel a trial.
 What do I do?

 Is the trial recorded?